An American Dream (novel): A Catenary of Manners

 The special place is Cherry's post-mortem sister's old apartment.
 They have sex, and Rojack realizes he has fallen in love with her.
 He returns to his apartment in the afternoon and talks with Arthur who informs Rojack that Rojack's television show has been cancelled.
 He then speaks with Dr. Tharchman who tells Rojack that he must take leave from the college.
 When later talking to Bettina Gigot he picks up on a hint regarding Deborah concerning her father and daughter.
 Rojack then meets Roberts at the police station who presents him with three pieces of evidence that seem to implicate Rojack.
 Roberts presses him for a confession.
 Rojack refuses and is cleared of wrongdoing.
 Rojack goes back to Cherry and they make love.

-A Vision in the Dessert
+A Vision in the Desert

 Rojack and Cherry talk a bit about Rojack's TV show.
 Then, Cherry tells her life-story: her dead parents; her brother's incest; "Daddy Warbucks" who turns out to be Kelly; her escape from Vegas; her relationships; her two abortions, one with Kelly and one with a man named Shago; her finally having a vaginal orgasm with Rojack; and her premonition of death soon after.
 Shago appears at the chapter's end and tells Rojack to leave.